 Business Email Compromise

-Business email compromise (BEC) is a scam where cybercriminals use phishing emails to target organisations out of money or goods.
+Business email compromise (BEC) is a scam where cybercriminals use phishing emails to target organizations out of money or goods.
 Criminals may impersonate business representatives such as the CEO or CFO to commit fraudulent activities.

 According to the Australian Cyber Security Centre (ACSC), there are three types of BEC scams such as:

-• Invoice fraud
+Invoice fraud

-• Employee impersonation
+Employee impersonation

-• Company impersonation
+Company impersonation

 Identity Theft

-Cybercriminals use identity theft to steal your organisation’s and suppliers’ information and use it to commit other fraudulent activities or sell it on the dark web to make profits.
+Cybercriminals use identity theft to steal your organization’s and suppliers' information and use it to commit other fraudulent activities or sell it on the dark web to make profits.
 Once the information is stolen, they may attempt to deceive your accounts payable team into making the wrong payment.

 Accounts Payable Fraud Detection

 Executives should look to create and enforce policies to identify and report any form of accounts payable fraud.
-By assigning security roles in each department, and enabling segregation of duties, AP managers and CFOs can regularly monitor and analyse any red flags in transactions that may point to potential fraudulent activity.
+By assigning security roles in each department, and enabling segregation of duties, AP managers and CFOs can regularly monitor and analyze any red flags in transactions that may point to potential fraudulent activity.

 Red Flags to Lookout For